vmchale/hs-ats/README.md

 [![Build Status](https://travis-ci.org/vmchale/fast-combinatorics.svg?branch=master)](https://travis-ci.org/vmchale/fast-combinatorics)

 This is a library for fast arithmetical functions using ATS, with a Haskell wrapper.
-Of particular interest on the Haskell side, it provides a fast primality checking function and a slightly faster `gcd` function.

 It is intended to supplement (but not replace) [arithmoi](https://hackage.haskell.org/package/arithmoi) where speed is important.
+In particular, this library provides a fast primality check.

 ## Benchmarks